cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-Asymmetric.md

   - Client A requests server 1’s digital certificate.
   - Server 1 sends its digital certificate,
   - client A knows the received certificate is really from server 1.
-    - because the certificate has been authenticated (signed) by a trusted third party, called a certificate authority.
+    - because the certificate has been authenticated (signed) by a trusted third party, called a **certificate authority**.
-  - Client A extracts 提取 server 1’s public key from server 1’s digital certificate.
+  - Client A extracts 提取 server 1’s `public key` from server 1’s digital certificate.
     - Data encrypted using server 1’s public key can only be decrypted with server 1’s private key.
   - Client A generates a random string of data called a session key.
     - The session key is then encrypted using server 1’s public key and sent to server 1.